Connecting to VMware virtual machines using the Windows Remote Desktop utility (1018809)

 - Remote connections to virtual machine are not working as expected.

 - Connection terminated or access denied messages display when attempting to RDP into a Windows virtual machine.

 - RDP fails to connect.

-- Unable to access a virtual machine remotely.
+- You are unable to access a virtual machine remotely.

 As the Windows operating system installed inside of a VMware virtual machine behaves in the same way as it would if it were installed on a physical machine, you can connect to the Windows operating system remotely using the Windows RDP utility.

 To connect to your virtual machines via RDP, you need to ensure that your virtual machine is configured correctly and is accessible on your physical network.
 Your virtual machine must be connected to your physical network via either a Bridged or a NAT connection.

 Note: Configuring a virtual machine to have its network adapter to be a bridged connection basically instructs the virtual machine to use the host operating system's network card as if it were its own network card.
 This also means that the virtual machine gets an IP address based on the host network's settings.